stevenshave/PuLSE/README.md

 	make
 	sudo make install

-The final make install is not necessary if you would like to run PuLSE from the build directory, or relocate the executable youself.
+The final make install is not necessary if you would like to run PuLSE from the build directory, or relocate the executable yourself.
 Make install will copy the executable to /usr/local/bin/

 Alternatively, you may manually compile PuLSE via: